cysic-labs/ZPrize-23-Prize1/Prize 1B/README.md

 The committee understands that accelerating every part of the proof generation process for the above circuit is challenging in the competition period.
 Therefore, please use your time wisely in the engineering process.
 It is acceptable that your work is built upon the results of ZPrize 2022.

 ## Hardware and Benchmarks
 Competitors will be given access to one of the following:
-  - A dedicated instance of baseline image consisting of 8 cores of AMD EPYC 7742, an RTX 5000 Ada GPU and 128 GB memory.
+  - A dedicated instance of baseline image consisting of 8 cores of AMD EPYC 75F3, an RTX 6000 Ada GPU and 128 GB memory.
   - A dedicated instance of baseline image consisting of 8 cores of AMD EPYC 7742, an U250 FPGA card and 128 GB memory.

 ## Prize Allocation
-The total prize award is $500k.
+The total prize award is $400k + 250k Aleo credits.
 The GPUs and FPGAs will be scored in a unified way, using performance related to the energy consumption.
 More specicially, the score is calulcated based as the joules needed to generated 10 such proofs.
 The prize will be divided into FPGA and GPU track, where the prize for each track is proportional to the number of eligible submissions.
 The first place takes 65% of the award, while the second and third place take 25% and 10% respectively.
 For instance, in a competition with X GPU teams and Y FPGA teams, if a team wins the first prize in GPU track, then the prize the team gets is X/(X + Y) * 500k * 65%.

 Prizes will be awarded in good faith and at the sole discretion of the prize committee members.